BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 _Wait a minute:_ there is `BLT`, but where is `BGT` ?
-Always the same principle in a RISC-V processor: if something can be done with a functionality that is already there, do not add the functionality !
+Always the same principle in a RISC-V processor: if something can be done with a functionality that is already there, do not add a new functionality !
 In this case, `BGT rs1,rs2,imm` is equivalent to `BLT rs2,rs1,imm` (just swap the first two operands).
 If you use `BGT` in a RISC-V assembly program, it will work (and the assembler replaces it with `BLT` with swapped operands). `BGT`